neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/explanation.md

 ## How do KV Interchain Queries work?

-The meaning of a KV Interchain Query is to get a secure access to a remote chain's storage from a smart contract.
-Such a secure access is based on:
+A KV Interchain Query allows a smart contract to securely access the storage of a remote blockchain.
+This secure access relies on:

-- [IAVL tree](https://github.com/cosmos/iavl) which is used as data storage in Cosmos-SDK based blockchains.
-Each piece of data (value) is a leaf node in the tree having its unique data path (key);
+- The [IAVL tree](https://github.com/cosmos/iavl), a data storage structure used in Cosmos-SDK-based blockchains.
+Each piece of data (value) is a leaf node in the tree, uniquely identified by its data path (key).
-- [abci_query](https://docs.cometbft.com/v0.38/spec/rpc/#abciquery) RPC that exposes the storage (`IAVL tree`) read operations by a given path.
+- The [abci_query](https://docs.cometbft.com/v0.38/spec/rpc/#abciquery) RPC, which provides access to the storage (`IAVL tree`) for reading operations using a specific path.

-A typical flow of KV Interchain Queries usage is as follows:
+Typical Flow of KV Interchain Queries Usage:

-1. A smart contract developer realises that their interchain protocol depends on state of a remote chain, and figures out what info exactly they need to read from the chain;
+1. A smart contract developer identifies that their interchain protocol requires access to the state of a remote chain and determines the specific data needed.

-2. Given the required data set, the developer composes a list of paths in the storage that contain the required data;
+2. The developer creates a list of storage paths that contain the required data.

-3. The developer writes and deploys a smart contract that contains Interchain Query registration logic and a callback for handling the query results;
+3. The developer writes and deploys a smart contract that includes logic for registering an Interchain Query and a callback to handle the query results.

-4. The smart contract registers a KV Interchain Query with the set of keys to read.
-The registered Interchain Query is stored in the `interchainqueries` module's state;
+4. The smart contract registers a KV Interchain Query with the necessary set of keys.
+The registered query is saved in the `interchainqueries` module's state.

-5. An Interchain Query relayer reads the `interchainqueries` module's state, finds the registered query and its parameters, and does the `abci_query` RPC.
-The result of the call is a set of key-value pairs with proofs coming from the `IAVL tree`;
+5. An Interchain Query relayer reads the state of the `interchainqueries` module, finds the registered query and its parameters, and performs the `abci_query` RPC.
+This call returns a set of key-value pairs along with proofs from the `IAVL tree`.

-6. The Interchain Query relayer provides the key-value pairs and proofs to the `interchainqueries` module.
-This is a KV Interchain Query result submission operation.
-The module does the result verification against the proofs, stores the result on chain, and notifies the owner smart contract about a fresh query result;
+6. The relayer submits the key-value pairs and proofs to the `interchainqueries` module.
+This operation is called KV Interchain Query result submission.
+The module verifies the result using the proofs, stores it on-chain, and notifies the owning smart contract about the new result.

-7. The smart contract reads the result from the module's storage and does arbitrary handling of the result;
+7. The smart contract retrieves the result from the module's storage and processes it as needed.

 8. Steps 5-7 are repeated periodically until the query is removed.

 **Might be interesting:**